Google Tag Manager

 Create your trigger

-1. What about “Wait for Tags” and “Check Validation?”
-If your site doesn’t struggle too much with page speed, you shouldn’t have to worry about waiting for tags.
+- What about “Wait for Tags” and “Check Validation?”
+The short answer: you probably don’t need to worry about ticking these boxes.
+If your site doesn’t struggle too much with page load and you aren’t worried about a user clicking a link before your GA4 Configuration tag fires, your click trigger doesn’t have to wait for tags.
 As for checking validation, you shouldn’t have to worry about enabling this if your links are all working properly.

-2. Select “This trigger fires on Some Link Clicks
+- Select “This trigger fires on Some Link Clicks”

-3. For the firing conditions, use the Click URL variable, and input a pattern that matches the URL for which you want to track clicks.
+- For the firing conditions, use the built-in Click URL variable, and input a pattern that matches the URL for which you want to track clicks.
 If you want one specific URL, use “equals.”
-If you want to track a collection of links (like all clicks to the blog), you can use “begins with” or “contains” or even a regular expression to match your concerned URL clicks.
+If you want to track a collection of links (e.g. any click to a blog post), you can use “begins with” or “contains” or even a regular expression to match your concerned URL clicks.

-1. Use the “+” if you’d like additional conditions on your trigger.
+- Use the “+” if you’d like additional conditions on your trigger.
 For example, you could use the Page Path variable to track clicks to a specific page from a specific page.
+Since this trigger fires on the page where the link in question is actually clicked, Page Path essentially designates the linked URL’s referring page.

 Create your tag